Svelte OutClick

 </div>

 This prop works the same as the querySelectorAll method.
-So, it can contain values like "#element1, .element2" and ['#element1', '.element2'].
+It can contain any valid CSS selectors, for example: "#element1, .element2".

 class prop